 Teaching Assistants support in the following ways:

-- Mentor students with social and communication difficulties;
+• Support for students with social and communication difficulties

 Personalised Learning Facilities and Teachers

-- 2 x SEND Co-ordinators who support the SENCO and SEND Leads;
+• 1 x SEND Co-ordinator who supports the SENCO and SEND Leads

-- There are SEND representatives from each subject area who meet regularly to discuss strategies for improving learning with our SEND students.
+• SEND representatives from each subject area meet regularly to discuss strategies for improving learning with our SEND students

 CURRICULUM PATHWAYS AT KEY STAGE 3